michelle-lieng/RAG/README.md

 - sys

 Note that there are two main chatbot files:
-- gradio_chatbot.py you interact with chatbot via gradio web interface
+- gradio_chatbot.py - interact with chatbot via gradio web interface.
-- conversation.py you interact with chatbot directly in the python console
+- conversation.py - interact with chatbot directly in the python console.
+The output of this file is alot more detailed because I wanted to view the pdf extracts, chat history and token count to develop my understanding.

 My biggest challenged faced was understanding how to implement a RAG pipeline and creating a Makefile for the first time.
 The docs file shows me experimenting with alot of new concepts learnt in this project.